tonib/kaichronicles/README.md

   web site
 * You cannot redistribute the game books data in any way

-The Android older version supported is the 4.4 (API 19).
+The Android older supported version is 5.0 (API 21).
 The web is tested with the latest version of Chrome and Firefox.
 Other browsers or/and older versions may don't work.